vegaprotocol/specs/non-protocol-specs/0000-null-blockchain-vega.md

 ## Time forwarding commands / transactions

 The blockchain can be started with time set (different from wall time) so e.g. `1st January 2010 00:00:00`.
+The length in time of each block is defined at startup (default is 1 second).
+The maximum number of transactions in a block is defined at startup (default 10).
+The null blockchain system will automatically end a block and create a new one if the transaction count is met/exceeded.
 User can submit a transaction saying: move time forward by `1h:10m` or move time to `1st January 2010 01:10:00`.
-The user can submit a command to start a new block and end a current block.
+Moving time will automatically end the current block if it contains transactions and will create all the required empty blocks needed to get us to the new time.
-Alternatively the user can set the block time length and move forward by a fixed number of blocks.
+User can move time forward by a fixed number of blocks.
 Upon receiving this transaction Vega must carry out all the protocol actions that happen with passage of time (e.g. ending auctions, closing / enacting governance proposals, updating price monitoring bounds changing due to passage of time, etc.).

 ## Parties and balances